Family Law

 Stereotypes about men can potentially affect aspects of divorce proceedings, including child support and property division.

-The lawyers at The Dadvocates work with men all over California, helping males receive fair consideration in all family law matters.
+The lawyers at The Dadvocates work with men all over California, helping them receive fair consideration in all family law matters.

-Our family law attorneys can work with men going through a divorce in Silicon Valley, Southern California, and other parts of the state.
+Our family law attorneys can work with men going through a divorce no matter where they are in the state of California.

 Why You Need a Family Law Attorney